-I’m a big time management geek, and I love looking for new ideas on ways to make my days flow better.
-I’m always experimenting with ways to lower my stress and get lots done, but also to build in more fun to my life.
-I’m married to my day planner because in my experience if it’s not written down, it doesn’t get done – and that usually includes fun things like remembering to explore new books, or get inspired by new blogs.
-Left to my own devices I’ll end up wasting that time (watching Intervention) or get sidetracked (by watching Intervention), or get sucked into my e-mail (while watching Intervention).
+s I’m a big time management geek and I love looking for new ideas on ways to make my days flow better.
+One thing is for sure, I’m always experimenting with ways to lower my stress and get lots done, but also to build in more fun to my life.
+I’m married to my day planner and in my experience, if it’s not written down, it doesn’t get done.
+This usually includes fun things like remembering to explore new books or get inspired by new blogs.
+Left to my own devices, I’ll end up wasting that time (watching Netflix) or get sidetracked (by watching Netflix), or get sucked into my e-mail (while watching Netflix).

-I’m excited to take you through my process in three posts over the next couple of weeks, and show you how to make your own custom planner if you want a daily DIY fix that’s always close at hand.
+I’m excited to take you through my process in three posts over the next couple of weeks.
+I will show you how to make your own custom planner if you want a daily DIY fix that’s always close at hand.
 I’ll be breaking it down into two parts:

 Before I made my planner, I thought a lot about the areas of my life that send me scrambling for a notepad most often.
 Off the top of my head I knew I needed to cover six big areas: